 Sweet Rice Pudding

 500ml full cream milk

-In a medium saucepan, place the rice and milk, and place over a medium-high heat.
+sugar to taste In a medium saucepan, place the rice and milk, and place over a medium-high heat.
 Bring the mix to a simmering point, and then turn it down to medium low, and let it blip away for around 30 minutes, or until the rice is beautifully tender.
 Be sure to stir the pudding every few minutes, to stop the rice from catching or the milk from burning.